Tetraethyllead: Modern findings

 In the 1970s, Herbert Needleman found that higher lead levels in children were correlated with decreased school performance.
 Needleman was repeatedly accused of scientific misconduct by individuals within the lead industry, but he was eventually cleared by a scientific advisory council.
 Needleman also wrote the average US child's blood lead level was 13.7 μg/dL in 1976 and that Patterson believed that everyone was to some degree poisoned by TEL in gasoline.

 In the U.S. in 1973, the United States Environmental Protection Agency issued regulations to reduce the lead content of leaded gasoline over a series of annual phases, which therefore came to be known as the "lead phasedown" program.
 EPA's rules were issued under section 211 of the Clean Air Act, as amended 1970.
-The Ethyl Corp challenged the EPA regulations in Federal court.
+The Ethyl Corp challenged the EPA regulations in federal court.
 Although the EPA's regulation was initially invalidated, the EPA won the case on appeal, so the TEL phasedown began to be implemented in 1976.
 Leaded gas was banned in vehicles with catalytic converters in 1975 due to damage of catalytic converters but it continued to be sold for vehicles without catalytic converters.
 Additional regulatory changes were made by EPA over the next decade (including adoption of a trading market in "lead credits" in 1982 that became the precursor of the Acid Rain Allowance Market, adopted in 1990 for SO_{2}), but the decisive rule was issued in 1985.
 The EPA mandated that lead additive be reduced by 91 percent by the end of 1986.
 A 1994 study had indicated that the concentration of lead in the blood of the U.S. population had dropped 78% from 1976 to 1991.
 The U.S. phasedown regulations also were due in great part to studies conducted by Philip J. Landrigan.

-In Europe, Professor Derek Bryce-Smith was among the first to highlight the potential dangers of TEL and became a leading campaigner for removal of lead additives from petrol.
+In Europe, Derek Bryce-Smith was among the first to highlight the potential dangers of TEL and became a leading campaigner for removal of lead additives from petrol.